 If you’re a football fan, you’ve probably got this Sunday afternoon blocked off for at least four hours to watch the Seattle Seahawks battle the New England Patriots for the championship.
 If you’re interested in a sports medicine major, you might also be aware of the injuries and concussions both teams have experienced this season, which could affect their play.

-These NFL Super Bowl XLIX Players Could Probably Use Some Occupational Therapy
+NFL Super Bowl XLIX Players That Could Use Occupational Therapy

 For the NFC Seattle Seahawks: